Low-Temperature Magnetization Dynamics of Magnetic Molecular Solids in a Swept Field: Introduction

-Among the various experimental tools employed to study the low temperature magnetization dynamics of such solids, the swept-field or Landau-Zener-St\"uckelberg (LZS) protocol has proven to be one of the most fruitful.
+A large variety of experimental tools has been employed to study the low temperature magnetization dynamics of such solids.
+Of these, the swept-field or Landau-Zener-St\"uckelberg (LZS) protocol has proven to be one of the most fruitful.
 When the sweep is sufficiently rapid, the accompanying change in the magnetization can be interpreted in terms of LZS transitions as already mentioned, and thereby provides a measurement of the tunneling amplitude between energy levels on opposite sides of a barrier.
 Tunnel splittings measured by this technique are as low as $10^{-8}$\,K in temperature units.
 Such low splittings are beyond the reach of any other method.
 When the sweep rate is slow, on the other hand, the interpretation is not clear-cut.
 It is essential to consider the dipole-dipole interactions between different molecules, and the transition is influenced by the collective dynamics of all the spins.
-Indeed, in this case, the SMM designation falls short, and a more detailed analysis is called for.
+Indeed, in this case, the SMM designation falls short, and a more intricate analysis is called for.